dhruvsinha/Clustering-approach-to-Stock-Price-Expectations/README.md

 |:--:|
 ||

-In Figure 2(a), companies with a higher Receivables Turnover and lower Debt/Equity tend to be in Cluster 1, whereas companies with a higher Debt/Equity and somewhat lower Receivables Turnover generally appear in Cluster 2.
+In Figure 2(a), companies with a higher Receivables Turnover and lower Debt/Equity tend to be in Cluster 1, whereas companies with a higher Debt/Equity and somewhat lower Receivables Turnover generally appear in Cluster 2.
 This indicates that Cluster 1 contains companies that are more efficient in getting their short-term payments from clients and do so without the overhead of long-term debt, indicating that these companies are financially more stable.
 More simply, these companies are at least above-average performers in terms of financial soundness.
 On the other hand, companies in Cluster 2 are those with greater Debt/Equity, which makes them more leveraged than the average company.

+## Conclusion

+Our primary aim for this exercise was to find companies that were similar to a given company, allowing a potential investor to use those companies as a means of forming and managing expectations about the company’s future stock price path, particularly for new companies with limited past data.
+We find that it is possible to cluster companies into performance-based categories, such that a company’s stock price path can be semi-reliably predicted using other companies in its cluster.
+Nonetheless, we do not assert that this framework necessarily allows an individual to predict the stock price of a company at a particular point in time.
+Rather, it allows investors to potentially use a larger (in a temporal sense) dataset of historical stock price data to chart expectations for a new company, i.e. create a focused confidence interval for its future price path.
+Thus, we believe that this research, if effective, can help assuage a key problem in time series forecasting - overcoming the small-sample problem to reliably manage expectations.